cyklodev/ckd-scaleway/README.md

   - Test Image vs Server Type
   - Create a new server
   - Send actions to a server
+  * Catch the server availability

 # Why ?

 > The provided SDK in python does not allow to fully
 > manage the creation of a server.
 So I decided to write
 > my own SDK as an interactive interface.

+> The achievement is to make Scaleway IasS scriptable

 # Tech